Aadi022/MyWallet/README.md

-# MERN Fund Transfer Project
+# MERN Fund Transfer Wallet Project

 ## Project Overview
 This is a full-stack project that showcases money transfer functionality from one user to another.
 It includes several features such as user signup, user signin, topping-up wallet, transferring money to other accounts, and updating the profile.